jebapi/home/README.md

 # home
-Home for the JebApi Framework
+Home for the Pocillo Framework

 ##Wiki
-All information can be found [here](https://github.com/jebapi/home/wiki#home).
+All information can be found [here](https://github.com/pocillo/home/wiki#home).